Brief blast of shooting stars over SC expected Thursday just before midnight

 A burst of shooting stars is expected to streak out of the east-southeast sky starting just before midnight, part of a meteor shower that puts on a show so brief that the comet causing it has never been spotted.

-The shower is predicted to be over within 15 minutes, according to the Farmers Almanac.
+The peak of the shower is predicted within 15 minutes either way of midnight, according to the Farmers Almanac.

 The skies around Charleston are forecast to be clear during the time.